Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 That said, good cash management also means not having too much cash on hand.
 In that scenario, business owners, while cautious, may be missing out on future earnings growth when they neglect to invest cash back into the business.

-Here’s another way to frame this principle: You can look at your business’ balance sheet.
-Check the ratio of current liquid assets to liabilities.
+Here’s another way to frame this principle: Take a look at your business’s balance sheet and check the ratio of current liquid assets to liabilities.
 A ratio that’s greater than one indicates good health (you’re not losing money), but if that ratio gets too high, you could be holding onto too much cash or other assets that could better be invested elsewhere.

 The Importance of Cash Management for Businesses